garrettmflynn/Kinesis/README.md

 python Kinesis.py
 ```

-## Known Bugs
-### Brainflow Port Connection (Mac)
-Brainflow's prepareSession() function does not open the specified port on Mac.
-When using the Daisy Cyton board, this requires that we *connect to the board using the OpenBCI GUI yet not start the session.* This allows for Brainflow to connect to the Daisy Cyton board.

 ### Termios Keylogging (Windows)
 Termios is not compatible with Windows.
 Since this part of the code only toggles between a black background and live video, please comment this out and continue working with Kinesis.